Nicolaspy84/PtitChat/README.md

 - Send and receive private messages to/from anyone on your network
 - Send and receive files to/from anyone on your network

 PtitChat does not work with a server, it's a decentralized system.
-Just run the application and connect to anyone else to create your own network and share messages!
+Just run the application and connect to anyone else to create your own peer-to-peer network and share messages!

 ## How it works